Chapter 2: An Unlikely Hero

 Rosco, happy to be doing something other than standing impotently and worrying over Daisy, scrambled to move the seats.

-Standing in a daze, he suddenly realized his car was in the way.
-He moved it out of the Emergency area and into the parking lot before going inside himself.
+Standing in a daze, he realized his car was in the way, so he moved it into the parking lot before going inside himself.
 The automatic doors opened with swift, smooth efficiency, and the cool air conditioning hit him just before the biting smell of antiseptic.

-Tri-County Hospital was small and old.
-It seemed clean enough, and the tile floor gleamed with new wax, but the posters offering advice on signs of stroke and the importance of hand washing were faded and curled at the edges.
-The fabric of the waiting room chairs was an off-colored peach that might have once been orange at some point.
+Tri-County Hospital was small and old, but clean, and the tile floor gleamed with new wax.
+The posters offering advice on signs of stroke and the importance of hand washing were faded and curled at the edges, and the fabric of the waiting room chairs was an off-colored peach that might have once been orange at some point.

-Rosco's hands rang the brim of his hat convulsively, feeling the early twinges of a headache forming over his right eye, as he stepped up to the nurses' station.
+Rosco's hands rang the brim of his hat convulsively, feeling the early twinges of a headache forming as he stepped up to the nurses' station.

 One of them looked up at him and smiled sympathetically.
 "Sir, are you the officer who brought in Ms. Duke?"